SRGBmods/QMK-Binaries/README.md

 Need help and cannot be bothered to read anything below this?
 Join this [**Discord**](https://discord.gg/jY2xrWXXRc) assign yourself the QMK role from the pull down.
 Then puruse the channels provided for QMK + SignalRGB users.

+# _Make sure to click the download button directly for firmware, do not save as or view raw for firmware files_ #

 # QMK Binaries #
 [QMK Firmware](https://qmk.fm/) that is supported by [SignalRGB](https://www.signalrgb.com) (includes protocol information for direct ARGB mode), compiled for your convenience and ready to install!